-Right now, there are more than 20,000 kids in NSW who cannot live with their birth families.
+Right now, there are more than 20,000 children in NSW who cannot live with their birth families.
 The reasons for that include physical, emotional and/or sexual abuse, neglect, drug or alcohol use, depression or family breakdown.
 All of these children have experienced the difficult loss and often painful separation from their birth family.

 CASPA is looking for committed people who can offer a safe and stable home to children in need of foster care in the Northern NSW.
 If you have had experience with foster care, have worked with children or young people in a professional capacity, or even if you have no previous experience but feel you have the qualities needed, you could be just the person we are looking for.

 You do not have to be married, have children or own the house you live.
 However, you should be emotionally resilient, enjoy teamwork and provide foster children with their own bedroom.
 This is an essential criteria.